 6. Description of the existing human activities, socioeconomic and sociocultural environment

-This section should describe the socioeconomic and sociocultural environment aspects and potential impacts of the project on existing human activities.
+This section should describe the socioeconomic and sociocultural environment aspects and potential impacts of the project on existing human activities and planned uses of the area for which information is publicly available.
 This may include consideration of the scale of effects (such as the creation of jobs and estimates of the risk of Environmental Impacts), extent of duration of impacts in time and space, intensity or severity of social impacts and an assessment of whether impacts are likely to be cumulative.
 It is important to consider the social equity or distribution of impacts across different populations: in other words, which groups are likely to be affected in which ways.

 9. Assessment of impacts on the socioeconomic and sociocultural environment and proposed Mitigation

-Provide a detailed description and evaluation of potential impacts and Environmental Effects of the operation to the socioeconomic and sociocultural components identified in section 6.
+Provide a detailed description and evaluation of potential Environmental Impacts and Environmental Effects of the operation to the socioeconomic and sociocultural components identified in section 6 [and a summary of the environmental management measures to mitigate impacts and residual effects.
 This should include projections on the potential impacts in national waters outside the Mining Area and should also consider the entire lifespan of the project i.e. construction/development (pre-commissioning), operational (including maintenance) and Decommissioning phases.
 A description of the benefits to humankind may be included.
 Attitudes towards, and perceptions of, the proposed project are among the variables that should be considered in determining the significance of impacts.
 The potential for accidental events [and natural hazards] should also be considered.